domschl/NadaLisp/README.md

 # NadaLisp Project

-It's Scheme implementation implemented by Copilot using Claude Sonnet 3.7 Thinking, Gemini 2.5 Pro (Preview) and, to a lesser degree, all of it's collegues.
+An implementation of Scheme in pure 'C' (`readline` for the repl is the only external dependency) implemented by Copilot using Claude Sonnet 3.7 Thinking, Gemini 2.5 Pro (Preview) and, to a lesser degree, all of it's collegues.
 Human did only little hand-holding and debris removal...

 Since the language is in flux, have a look at `tests/lisp_tests` for the current language elements. `src/nadalib` will contain a standard library.